university-of-york/uoy-design-patterns/src/pages/312-responsive-tables.md

 ---

-<p class="lead">When a table has to be used in markup, but some of the columns are optional and can be lost on smaller screen sizes, use the Responsive tables module.</p>
+<div class="lead"><p>When a table has to be used in markup, but some of the columns are optional and can be lost on smaller screen sizes, use the Responsive tables module.</p></div>

 You can see an example of the markup on the [tables page](tables.html).